-Students may enter the Department twice a year, in fall and spring.
+Students may enter the Department only in the fall.
 All applicants must apply online.
 For enrollment in the fall, the deadline for applying is December 15, with applicants notified by letter before March 1.
-For enrollment in the spring, the deadline for applying is October 15 with applicants notified by November 15th.
 For questions on the application process please email Mary Jo Gessler at email@example.com.

 All applicants must apply online.